ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `TouchpadTouch` - The touchpad is touched (without pressing down to click).
    * `TouchpadPress` - The touchpad is pressed (to the point of hearing a click).
    * `TouchpadTwoTouch` - The touchpad two is touched (without pressing down to click).
+   * `TouchpadTwoPress` - The touchpad two is pressed (to the point of hearing a click).
    * `ButtonOneTouch` - The button one is touched.
    * `ButtonOnePress` - The button one is pressed.
    * `ButtonTwoTouch` - The button two is touched.